 Are you a member yet?
 Membership is open to all and is the first step towards accreditation.

-If you are selected, we will send you an email and a letter to be sure that you know about it.
-You will then have ten weeks to let us have the required documents.
+If you are selected, we will send you an email.
+You will then have six weeks to let us have the required documents.
 If you don't submit them or contact us about any problems, your accreditation will lapse.

 If we find evidence of inaccurate declarations or false statements, we will lapse your accreditation and recommend to the Board that they remove your membership.

 You must be in practice in the UK or its territories or Ireland at the time of completing the Audit.
 You can still be audited if you have taken time off in the twelve months prior to the audit - just note this on the submitted forms.
 We don't expect you to have done CPD and supervision in that time.

 The Auditors will contact you or other people who have submitted or signed documents for your Audit if they need any further information.
 We will let you know by email if your Audit has been successful.